archiejs/archiejs-core/README.md

 The `loadConfig` function below can read an architect config file.
 This file can be either JSON or JS (or anything that node's require can read).
 See under test directory (ex, /tests/deptree_xxx ) on different ways of setting up archiejs projects.

-Notice that the config is a list of plugin config options.
-If the only option in the config is `packagePath`, then a string can be used in place of the object.
-If you want to pass other options to the plugin when it's being created, you can put arbitrary properties here.

-The `plugin` section in each plugin's package.json is also merged in as a prototype to the main config.
-This is where `provides` and `consumes` properties are usually set.

 ## Archie main API